 (Left) This custom made 250-gallon melter is made with a long sloping funnel leading to a large, heated drain valve.
 The melter is controlled with a remote digital controller at 400F.
 A stirrer maintains the consistency of a special wax compound during the melt cycle.
 This melter will be mounted later onto a stand, to allow room for a container under the drain..

 UNIQUE REQUIREMENTS?
 Wenesco specializes in custom designs according to your specifications.
 Ask your sales representative for details.

-Customized/Special Round Pots
+Customized/Special Melting Pots